ryanblenis/MeshCentral-EventLog/readme.md

 As a proof of concept, several methods were employed to become familiar with the [MeshCentral2](https://github.com/Ylianst/MeshCentral) project.

 #### Endpoint - Plugin tab
 When viewing a remote endpoint, a new "Event Log" tab now appears under the Plugins tab.
 A live view currently pulls the latest 100 Errors/Warnings from both the Application/System logs.
+A "History" tab displays the last 20 days of collected event logs.
+Agents periodically send event log data to the server to be stored.

 #### Endpoint - Console tab
 You can see the application logs directly from the console, using the command: